jamiely/reviews/books/the_gunslinger.md

 modern era.
 It's a melting pot of all the styles, genres, and settings that I love in King's work.
 In this particular novel sets a dark and foreboding tone that I missed in the subsequent novels.

-There's nothing in particular I didn't enjoy about the novel--it may be my favorite in the series of those I've read (the first four books as of this writing).